hirosystems/stacks-subnets/docs/getting-started.md

 const depositTxid = await transactions.broadcastTransaction(depositTransaction, layer1);
 ```

-Check that you received the funds in L2:
+Verify you received the funds in L2:

 ```js
 const layer2 = new network.StacksTestnet();